jordanmchavez/kdm-tts/README.md

 * 5/6th player.
 Will be very difficult and time consuming to make this work cleanly.
 * Add ability card for Gigaslayer (from Gigalion).
 * Export/import should record permanent tokens.
+* Packing/unpacking a survivor should include cursed gear.

 # Console Commands
 You can access console commands by entrying a chat message starting with '>' (no quotes).